AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Introduction

 \section{Introduction}

-Recently, multi-modal models have improved significantly and have shown proficiency in several fields with emergent capabilities \citep{stabled}.
-However, recent work has highlighted that despite their strength in visual reasoning, instruction following, and image understanding proficiencies, many fail to consistently and accurately answer straightforward visual understanding questions that most humans find trivial \citep{vlmlimitations}.
-The extensive visual shortcomings of MLLMs and VLMs have been defined and tested in benchmarks such as MediConfusion, GMAI-MMBench, and the MMVP Benchmark \citep{mediconfusion, gmai, mmvp}.
+Recently, multimodal large language models have improved significantly and have shown proficiency in several fields with emergent capabilities \citep{stabled}.
+However, recent work has highlighted that, despite their strengths in visual reasoning, instruction following, and image understanding, many MLLMs fail to consistently and accurately answer straightforward visual understanding questions that most humans find trivial \citep{vlmlimitations}.
+The extensive visual shortcomings of MLLMs and VLMs have been defined and tested in benchmarks such as MediConfusion, GMAI-MMBench, and MMVP \citep{mediconfusion, gmai, mmvp}.

-Compared to other generative model modalities, IGMs are steadily improving: Gemini 2.5 Flash Image and OpenAI’s DALL·E 3 revolutionized instruction following and realism within image generation \citep{gemini25flash, dalle3}.
+Compared to other generative model modalities, IGMs are steadily improving: Google's Gemini 2.5 Flash Image and OpenAI’s DALL·E 3 revolutionize instruction-following and realism within image generation \citep{gemini25flash, dalle3}.
 However, despite their drastic growth, IGMs demonstrate similar elementary failures in generating images that align with given prompts, especially those with a complex combination of entities, attributes, and spatial relationships \citep{igmfailures, spatial}.
-Several benchmarks and metrics have attempted to classify failure modes (for example, quantitative shifts, attribute comparisons, spatial relationships) to identify prospective points of improvement such as VisuLogic, VISOR, T2I-CompBench, and SAGE \citep{visulogic, compbench}.
+Several benchmarks, such as VisuLogic, VISOR, and T2I-CompBench++ \citep{visulogic, visor, compbench}, have attempted to classify failure modes to identify prospective points of improvement.
+These benchmarks evaluate failure modes across categories consisting of quantitative shifts, attribute comparisons, and spatial relationships.